ajrobbins04/python_dataStructures/md/sets.md

 ## Characteristics
 * All elements must be unique.
 * Elements are not stored in any particular order.
-* Sets can be changed, but only immutable data types may be stored in a set.
+* Sets can be modified, but only immutable data types may be stored in a set.
+* Elements cannot be accessed using indexes.

-### Removing Duplicates
+### Unique Elements
 All elements in a set must be unique because the hash code created by two duplicate keys will also be the same.
 Thus, only the first element to be hashed will be placed in the hash table.
 The second element